 ■ The vendor holds the absolute deed of the property.

 ■ All property taxes burdening the seller have been paid.

 ■ The construction was completed in accordance to all planning and building permissions.

-The preliminary contract can be cancelled, respectively the down payment refunded, only if subsequently some incorrectness in connection with the object of purchase will be proven.
 Then a attorney as well as a Notary has to be instructed to research and to verify the land register entries.